vladimir-kraus/numcube/README.md

 ----------
 * similar interface to numpy array
 * simple things should be made simple
 * potentially surprising things to happen only if explicitly asked for
+* immutability - no method or function changes the structure of existing cube; the values however can be changed

 Cube
 ----